allenai/lighthouse/README.md

 We gratefully acknowledge:
 - The European Space Agency (ESA) for creating the WorldCover land cover map and for making it openly accessible
-- The OpenStreetMap community for their invaluable contributions to pubclily available global maps
+- The OpenStreetMap community for their invaluable contributions to global mapping

 ## Citation